-The Town has not started inspecting drainage structures on private property, however we have started requiring 'Post Construction Storm Water Management and Maintenance Agreements' (copy of template attached) for privately owned drainage facilities, which are documents that get recorded separately from the O&M notes on the approved plan.
+The Town has not started inspecting drainage structures on private property, however we do require 'Post Construction Storm Water Management and Maintenance Agreements' (copy of template attached in 2011 report) for privately owned drainage facilities, which are documents that get recorded separately from the O&M notes on the approved plan.
 This document has an easement provision for the Town to enter the property to inspect the facilities, and requires that the owner submit annual maintenance reports to the Director of Public Works.